PennTURBO/Turbo-Documentation/turbo_axiomization.md

 | RID          | racial identity datum                                                        |

-These shortcut triples illustrate that Drivetrain doesn't just rewrite the tabular data in a different format.
+These shortcut triples illustrate that the TURBO Cohort pipeline doesn't just rewrite the tabular data in a different format.
 It also starts the process of asserting what entities the data are about, even though that might be done in an indirect fashion.
 For example, a date of birth datum can only exist (in good faith) if it is about some human or other organism that exists (or existed) in reality.
-Furthermore, Drivetrain recodes data values that have a discrete but implicit meaning into explicit and discrete ontology terms.
-In order to do this, Drivetrain must must be configured with some basic source- and domain-specific knowledge.
+Furthermore, the TURBO Cohort pipeline recodes data values that have a discrete but implicit meaning into explicit and discrete ontology terms.
+In order to do this, the TURBO Cohort pipeline must must be configured with some basic source- and domain-specific knowledge.
 For example `Race_code` column values of `BLACK` and `WHITE` are retained for provenance, but also represented with string-wrapped semantic terms from the [Ontology for Medically Relevant Social Entities](https://github.com/ufbmi/OMRSE/wiki/OMRSE-Overview):  http://purl.obolibrary.org/obo/OMRSE_00000182 for a "black or African American identity datum" and http://purl.obolibrary.org/obo/OMRSE_00000184 for a "white identity datum."
 The gender identity "datums" are processed in a similar manner.

-Drivetrain has also asserted the registry which assigned the two identifiers that denote the two patients:  `http://transformunify.org/ontologies/TURBO_0000402` or 'PDS EMPI patient identifier registry'.
+The TURBO Cohort pipeline has also asserted the registry which assigned the two identifiers that denote the two patients:  `http://transformunify.org/ontologies/TURBO_0000402` or 'PDS EMPI patient identifier registry'.
 This was driven by an understanding of the source of the file and the column header (Enterprise_Master_Patient_ID), not by values present in the database.

-Finally, Drivetrain understands that different sources my express dates in different formats, like MM/DD/YYYY, MM/DD/YY, YYYY-MM-DD etc. Therefore, Drivetrain retains the original textual representations of dates but also rewrites them, based on knowledge of the sources, to comply the the XX standard
+Finally, the TURBO Cohort pipeline understands that different sources my express dates in different formats, like MM/DD/YYYY, MM/DD/YY, YYYY-MM-DD etc. Therefore, the TURBO Cohort pipeline retains the original textual representations of dates but also rewrites them, based on knowledge of the sources.

 In summary, this step has instantiated two individuals each from the classes for `Homo sapiens` and `patient identifier`.
 Upon loading the TURBO ontology, the labels, superclass assertions and other reality-oriented axiomatic knowledge about humans and patient identifiers will be accessible.
 The fact that the identifiers denote the humans has been stated explicitly with ad object property, but all additional knowledge about the humans the identifiers is still in a shortcutted, data-only realm, using data properties.

-Once inserted into a GraphDB repository, a visualization like the following can be easily generated.
+Once inserted into the TURBO Semnatic repository, a visualization like the following can be easily generated.
 Note that the textual panels next to each entity are not intrinsic parts of the visualization.
 They have to be opened one at a time in a right-hand panel by clicking on the entity of interest and further clicking on a nearby "i" icon.

 ![image failed to load](patient_demog_scs_for_axioms_doc_centralized.png)

 ### Step 3: : Reality-Based Expansion of Shortcut Triples, via Drivetrain

-Drivetrain expands shortcut patterns like these into BFO-compliant statements about reality.
-The rules for the expansions currently consist of parameterized SPARQL, hard coded into the Drivetrain source code.
+The TURBO Cohort pipeline expands shortcut patterns like these into BFO-compliant statements about reality.
+The rules for the expansions currently consist of parameterized SPARQL, hard coded into the the TURBO Cohort pipeline source code.
 Opportunities for expressing the rules in some kind of graph structure (in Neo4J, raw RDF, or as part of the TURBO ontology itself) are under evaluation.

 #### Expanded Triples about Patient1 and Patient2